Unifying Causal Representation Learning with the Invariance Principle: Identifiability Theory via the Invariance Principle

-\begin{empheqboxed} \textbf{Discussion:} Intuitively,~\cref{thm:ID_from_multi_sets} enforces all invariance properties $\iota_i \in \iotaset$ jointly and thus learns a representation that block-identifies all invariance blocks simultaneously.
-It allows mixing multiple invariance principles, thus better adapting to complex real-world scenarios in which various invariance relations typically occur.
-In practice, this constrained optimization problem can be solved in many different flavors, e.g.,~\citet{lippe2022citris,lippe2022causal} employ a two-stage learning process first to solve the sufficiency constraint, then the invariance constraint,~\citet{lachapelle2022synergies,fumero2024leveraging} instead formulate it as a bi-level constrained optimization problem.
-Some works~\citep {von2021self,daunhawer2023identifiability,yao2023multi,von2024nonparametric,zhang2024identifiability,ahuja2024multi} propose a loss that directly solves the constrained optimization problem, while the others~\citep{squires2023linear,varici2024general,varici2024linear} develop step-by-step algorithms as solutions. \end{empheqboxed}
+\begin{empheqboxed} \looseness=-1 \textbf{Discussion:}~\Cref{thm:ID_from_multi_sets} demonstrates that by enforcing all invariance properties $\iota_i \in \iotaset$ jointly, our framework can simultaneously learn representations that block-identify all invariant latent blocks.
+This unified approach accommodates multiple invariance principles, making it well-suited for complex real-world scenarios where diverse invariance relations coexist.
+In practice, the resulting constrained optimization problem admits various solution strategies.
+For instance,~\citet{lippe2022citris,lippe2022causal} adopt a two-stage process: first addressing the sufficiency constraint and then the invariance constraint, while~\citet{lachapelle2022synergies,fumero2024leveraging} frame the problem as a bi-level constrained optimization task.
+Some works~\citep {von2021self,yao2023multi,daunhawer2023identifiability,zhang2024identifiability,ahuja2024multi} ~propose \end{empheqboxed} \begin{empheqboxed} loss functions that directly enforce these constraints, whereas others~\citep{squires2023linear,varici2024general,varici2024linear} develop iterative, step-by-step algorithms.
+This diversity of solution methods not only underscores the flexibility of our theoretical framework but also highlights its practical relevance across different CRL settings. \end{empheqboxed}

-\looseness=-1 \textbf{What about the variant latents?} Intuitively, the variant latents are generally not identifiable, as the invariance constraint~\pcref{cons:invariance} is applied only to the selected invariant encodings, leaving the variant part without any weak supervision~\citep{locatello2019challenging}.
-This non-identifiability result is formalized as follows:
+\looseness=-1 \textbf{What about the variant latents?} Intuitively, the variant latents are not identifiable, as the invariance constraint~\pcref{cons:invariance} is applied only to the selected invariant encodings, leaving the variant part without any weak supervision~\citep{locatello2019challenging}.
+This result is formalized as follows: